EdgarScar/MyGame_Golf/README.md

     - Devise gem is used for authentication purposes within the MyGolf app.
 The User model is created using the devise gem to create all the user views already established by devise.
 The user controller is also established through devise to manage control over the entity.
 The devise methods, such as current_user and user_signed_in?, are used to check whether a certain user is logged in and the content and information is filtered accordingly.
 This is most relevant for the administration page, from which only the current user with the administrator's email address will be able to view the data.

-## Models in terms of their relationships (active record associations) they have with each other
+## Models in terms of their relationships (active record associations)

 The User model was created using Devise to enable the built in authentication methods to be used throughout the app.
 The User model has many Orders, Items and Profile_Courses.
 It has many Courses through Profile_Courses and many Reviews through the polymorphic Review model.
 It has only one Address through the Address polymorphic model and only one Image.